microsoft/pxt-arcade/docs/courses/csintro1/motion/project.md

 This is the development process we will use to turn an idea for a game into a finished product.

 The development cycle works by adding small changes and getting feedback as you develop.
-When you get to the end of the [Learn](#learn) section, if there are ideas that you would still like to implement, return to the [Build](#build) section and start implementing those ideas.
+When you get to the end of the [Learn](#learn) section, if there are ideas you would still like to implement, return to the [Build](#build) section and start implementing those ideas.

 Repeat this cycle until you are satisfied with the game **and** the game has at least **8** concepts from the list of [Concepts Learned](#concepts-learned).
 If more time is available, create an MVP for another one of your original ideas and begin the development cycle on it.